Potential Project List¶

 Analyzing performance of applications is always tricky.
 We have various tools, for example a jitviewer that help us analyze performance.

-The jitviewer shows the code generated by the PyPy JIT in a hierarchical way, as shown by the screenshot below:
+The following shows an old image of the jitviewer.
+The code generated by the PyPy JIT in a hierarchical way:

 - at the bottom level, it shows the Python source code of the compiled loops

 - for each source code line, it shows the corresponding Python bytecode

 - for each opcode, it shows the corresponding jit operations, which are the ones actually sent to the backend for compiling (such as